-The side project portfolio refers to projects that they are just starting, are minor ones, embryonic, or emerging ones.
-The emphasis is on the process rather than the finished product in an exhibition or photo-book.
+The side project portfolio refers to projects that they are just starting, are minor, embryonic, emerging or works -in-progress.
+The emphasis is on the process of making rather than the finished product as in an exhibition or a photo-book.

 These kinds of projects can be ones that are unstructured, lack direction, or are still vaguely conceptualized.
-This mean that, though the project has some good images, it is unclear where the project is going; what the narrative is — if there is one; or how the images /or text will be pulled together into some kind of future unity.
-Vagueness is a characteristic of a side project.
-In the more formalised understanding of the art institution they are notebooks or works-in-progress.
+This mean that, though the project has some good images, it is unclear where the project is going; what the narrative is — if there is one; the concept of the series is vague, or it is unclear how the images /or text will be pulled together into some kind of future unity.
+Vagueness is a characteristic of a side/work-in-progress project.
+In the more formalised understanding of the art institution they are visual notebooks, diaries or works-in-progress.

 There is some context and background to the idea of a side, emerging, or work-in-progress project on the Light Paths blog.
 The basic aim of the portfolio is to give a more stable presence to a work in progress than that offered by the ephemerality of Facebook, Instagram, Twitter, or even the Light Paths blog.

 Gary Sauer-Thompson’s side project is the Long Road to the North.
 This is both a work in progress and vague where this project is going.
 It’s current form is based around walking with camels in South Australia’s northern Flinders Ranges.